rotwang00/ProgrammingChallenges/README.txt

 47	Tower of Hanoi
 50	Calculate the first (n) digits of pi
-52	Given an Array of Stocks's values ofer time, find the period of time where the stocks could have made the most money 53	Highest Prime Factor Calculator
+52	Given an Array of Stocks's values ofer time, find the period of time where the stocks could have made the most money DONE    53	Highest Prime Factor Calculator
 56	Password Generator (Let User Choose Options)
 59	Ceasar Cipher Cracker
 61	ROT 13